paulleamy/AMI-Cough-Annotations/README.md

 @INPROCEEDINGS{8904929, author={P. {Leamy} and D. {Berry} and T. {Burke} and D. {Dorran}}, booktitle={2019 30th Irish Signals and Systems Conference (ISSC)}, title={Re-annotation of cough events in the AMI corpus}, year={2019}, volume={}, number={}, pages={1-5},}

+A playback tool is also included, ```listening_tool.html```, which can be used to playback array and headset recordings once the recordings have been unzipped.

 Four sets of recordinga are provided here in indiviudal ZIP files:
 * ```events_array.zip``` contains table-top array microphone recordings of each event
 * ```preview_array.zip``` contains the same table-top array microphone recordings of each event but with aa larger window for more context when previewing sounds